-In our opinion, management's assertions referred to above are fairly stated, in all material respects, for the year ended June 30, 2023, except as described in the accompanying schedule of findings and responses as findings 2023-002 and 2023-003.
+In our opinion, the District complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2024, except as described in the accompanying schedule of findings and responses as findings 2024-002 through 2024-004.

 The District's response to the findings identified in our audit are described in the accompanying schedule of findings and responses.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.